| | |

 Astrophotography Results

+The first deep-sky object I chose to photograph with the budget rig back in March was the Monkey Head Nebula on the border of Orion and Gemini.
 This nebula is often overlooked because of its proximity to all-star objects like the Orion Nebula and the Horsehead Nebula.
-So, if you want something different to capture in March, try NGC 2175.

 My final image included a total of 4 hours of exposure time, which was enough to process it the way I wanted.
 Emission nebulae captured with dual-narrowband filters have the benefit of tight stars and punchy details.

-For this image, I separated the nebulous regions from the stars to process them independently from one another.
+For this image, I separated the nebulous regions from the stars so I could process them independently.
 This nebula contains a lot of hydrogen gas, giving it a red appearance in a natural RGB palette.

 Recommended Accessories

 You can use your smartphone to control the ASIAIR, but a larger tablet makes it much more fun.
-This lets you see the image previews in a much larger format and keep your astrophotography session (and WiFi connection) separate from your phone.
+This allows you to view image previews in a much larger format and keep your astrophotography session (and WiFi connection) separate from your phone.

 I currently use a Samsung Galaxy Tab A8 (2022 version), which has been discontinued.
 A suitable replacement is the Samsung Galaxy Tab A9 (11″), shown below.
 This model can handle the ASIAIR mobile app with ease, and can be used for many other tasks as well.